 In comparison to other cycling helmets, this model can be significantly heavier.
 Because of its design, it can weigh down pretty heavily on your head during long rides and extensive commutes.
 Lastly, it is also quite cheap for its design and capabilities.

 #8: Thousand Adult Anti-Theft

-The name of this helmet, that can be bought right from the Thousand website, says it all.
+The name of this helmet, which can be bought from Amazon, says it all.
 If you are a frequent city commuter that leaves their bicycle in public spaces, this helmet is definitely your best option.

 The piece is designed with a type of “pop lock” system that will ensure that your helmet stays safe on your bicycle when it is unsupervised.

 This model even uses vegan-friendly straps and magnetic clasps, making it both sustainable and easy to use.
 This helmet is stylish with a minimalistic and smooth design.
 It is important to consider though, that this model does not have as much ventilation as the other options.